artikcloud/tutorial-java-otaFirmwareUpdateStarter/readme.md

  3. [Execute an Firmware Update](https://developer.artik.cloud/documentation/advanced-features/ota-updates.html#execute-ota-update) using the Device Management dashboard.

- 4. In the terminal of the sample app, you will see the logs similar to the following example:
+ 4. In the terminal of the sample app, you will see the logs similar to the following:
   ```shell
   >>>downloadPackage(String packageUri).
      Image url:https://api.artik.cloud/v1.1/updates/urls/ed26b48d9